fkirc/skip-duplicate-actions/README.md

 - GitHub's `paths` does not work with required checks that you really want to pass successfully.

 To overcome those limitations, `skip-duplicate-actions` provides a more sophisticated `paths`-feature.
-Instead of blindly skipping checks, the backtracking-algorithm will only skip if it can find a suitable check in your commit-history.
+Instead of blindly skipping checks, the backtracking-algorithm will only skip something if it can find a suitable check in your commit-history.

 ## Cancel outdated workflow-runs